Health Center - Chronic Pain

 While the exact cause of RA is unknown, certain genetic and environmental factors have been associated with it, and physicians have also tied cigarette smoking to higher incidence of the disease.

 Early detection and diagnosis are keys to managing and controlling RA.
 If left untreated, the disease can result in permanent joint damage, bone erosion and deformity.
 Early diagnosis of RA can be difficult, because often symptoms are similar to those of many other diseases.
-It is essential to work with your doctor to find a treatment program that works best for you.
+Once diagnosed, it is essential to work with your doctor to find a treatment that works best for you.

 Controlling RA Flare-Ups